NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 Figure: An example of running the [NIVAFjord](../existingmodels/nivafjord.html) model with mobipy in a [jupyter notebook](https://jupyter.org/).

-Full documentation of mobipy is not yet available, but we will soon make a good example file.
+Full documentation of mobipy is not yet available, but we will soon make an example notebook.

 ## Basic usage

-**(Note: Some of the concepts below like "entities", "serial name", "identifier" will be better explained once we write the Mobius2 language documentation)**
+It is useful to look at the [central model concepts](../mobius2docs/central_concepts.html) to understand what we mean by certain concepts below like ("parameter", "state variable", "identifier", etc.).

 First you need to load a model application using
 ```python